Battery eliminator circuit: Radio-controlled (RC) models

+BECs are often sub-categorized by their placement and circuitry.
+As its name implies, the switching battery elimination circuit (SBEC) is a switch-mode design.
+It is often sized specific to the ESC power requirements and contained near or integral to the ESC board.
+The universal battery elimination circuit (UBEC) is a separate component that is generally oversized to enable power to servos and auxiliary devices.
+It may replace, operate alongside, or provide a level of redundancy to the ESC's own BEC.

 Vehicles

 BECs are also used in some motorcycle and ATV applications to reduce the weight penalty involved in carrying a battery.
 The battery is typically replaced by one or more large but light-weight capacitors which smooth out the fluctuating electrical pulses coming from the alternator, without themselves generating power.
 As there is no electrical power source, electrical starters cannot be used.